 Some makes of film scanner are intermittent pull-down which scan each frame individually, locked down in a pin registered film gate, taking roughly a second per frame, although with speed up in transfer speeds this has progressed making them an even more viable selection.

 No single manufacturer builds a turnkey solution anymore; they offer parts to the package.
 When you frequent a provider of Digital Intermediate they will each have their own solutions selected from many different manufacturers: Lasergraphics - The Director, ARRI - Arriscanner, Filmlight - Northlight, IMAGICA technologies Corp, Cintel's diTTo.

-Spirit Datacine - real time continuous transport
+Arriscan, a pin registered film transport & Spirit Datacine, real time continuous transport

 Telecines are sometimes termed as a continuous-scan film scanner, where the film frames are scanned as the film is continuously moved past the imaging pick up device.
 They evolved from earlier telecine mechanisms, and can act as such at lower resolutions for real time television transfers, which years ago before the advent of tape would be broadcast live.
 Modern telecines are capable of scanning at 2K and even 4K resolutions.
 They can transfer film to high definition (HD) and standard definition (SD) in real time, however for film transfer, they have to be slowed down to scan the frame to data correctly.

 They sound like an all purpose machine, they are.
 In my humble opinion they are a jack of all trades and they have there followers.
 For the DI process I personally feel scanners have the edge in quality.